apache/airflow/CI.rst

 ``(2)`` The jobs wait for CI images to be available.
 It only actually runs when build image is needed (in case of simpler PRs that do not change dependencies or source code, images are not build)

-``(3)`` PROD and CI cache & images are pushed as "latest" to GitHub Container registry and constraints are upgraded only if all tests are successful.
+``(3)`` PROD and CI cache & images are pushed as "cache" (both AMD and ARM) and "latest" (only AMD) to GitHub Container registry and constraints are upgraded only if all tests are successful.
 The images are rebuilt in this step using constraints pushed in the previous step.
-Constraints are only actually pushed in the ``canary`` runs.
+Constraints are only actually pushed in the ``canary/scheduled`` runs.

 ``(4)`` In main, PROD image uses locally build providers using "latest" version of the provider code.
 In the non-main version of the build, the latest released providers from PyPI are used.